 Getting all of the baseboard installed around the room went pretty quickly.
 It only required some simple 45° miter cuts in each corner, along with some 45° scarf joints where my boards weren’t long enough to span an entire wall.
 So it was a nice warm up to the more complex calculations and cutting that were to come with the actual crown.

-I relied on my Kreg Crown Pro again to help me make accurate cuts for the crown.
+I relied on my Kreg Crown Pro again to help me make accurate cuts for the crown (here’s an affiliate link to the one we purchased).
 You can read a more about how to make those precise cuts in this post (or watch the video in this one).
 But the gist is that this Kreg tool (which I bought myself – we have no affiliation with them) helps you hold your board at the right angle on your miter saw.
 Since crown sits against your ceiling at an angle, it helps to cut on that same angle to get precise cuts so things match up nicely in the corners.

 This part definitely took me longer and, thanks to a mid-day meeting, it wasn’t until later in the evening that I finally got all of the crown hung.